wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/python-setup.rst

       .. warning:: Mixing our pre-built wheels with source installs may cause runtime errors.
 This is due to internal ABI incompatibility between compiler versions.

-         Our ARM wheels are built on Ubuntu 22.04 with GCC 10.
+         Our ARM wheels are built for Debian 11 with GCC 10.

       If you need to build with a specific compiler version, you can specify them using the :envvar:`CC` and :envvar:`CXX` environment variables: